 Judgments after hearings

 Following the completion of the hearing, the presiding judge or commissioner will advise the parties of the means by which the judgment will be delivered.
 Generally, this will involve one of two different ways.
 When the presiding judge or commissioner indicates that the judgment will be "reserved", this means that the judgment is to be prepared as a written document and delivered at a later date.
 The parties will be given notice of the date and location, by the Registry or the Judge’s staff, when the judgment will be delivered.

 Alternatively, the presiding judge or commissioner may deliver an oral judgment at the time (called an "ex tempore" judgment) at the close of the hearing or the following morning.
 Ex tempore judgments are delivered orally, with the judgment transcribed after delivery.
 Copies of the transcribed judgment will be provided to the parties.

-Soon after reserved judgements are handed down and ex tempore judgments are transcribed, they will be available on the NSW Caselaw website.
+Soon after reserved judgments are handed down and ex tempore judgments are transcribed, they will be available on the NSW Caselaw website.